swcarpentry/shell-novice/episodes/06-script.md

 > ~~~
 > {: .language-bash}
 >
-> When you run it:
+> When you run it from the `north-pacific-gyre` directory:
 >
 > ~~~
 > $ bash do-errors.sh NENE*A.txt NENE*B.txt